xavierchia/xavierchia.github.io/_posts/2020-07-21-scientific.md

 ## Notes

 [^1]: With some practice, it's quite easy to invent a convincing story
     that supports any point you want to make.
-We will talk about several examples in Section [3](#ch:basichandles){reference-type="ref"
+We will later talk about several examples.
-    reference="ch:basichandles"}.

 [^2]: Books are often used primarily to demonstrate expertise.
 This
     works best if the book is hard to understand since this shows how